ISUgenomics/geospatialworkbook/IntroPhotogrammetry/OpenDroneMap/03-ODM-georeferencing.md

 ---

-<span style="font-size: 24px;">A few tips before working with Conda and GitHub repos</span>
+<br><span style="font-size: 24px;">A few tips before working with Conda and GitHub repos</span>

 Once you've set up the `geospatial` environment, theoretically all the necessary dependencies for the repos listed below should already be installed.
 However, dependencies may change over time.
 * If there are updates or changes to the repository, ensure that you activate the geospatial environment and install all the new requirements.
-The installation should be done once initially, or after each `git pull` from the repo.
+The installation should be done once initially, or after each `git pull` (updates) from the repo.
 * For subsequent usage of the repo's scripts, simply **activate the geospatial environment and execute the scripts**; there's no need to reinstall requirements every time you use them.

 ## **geo_utils** python utility: installation